ashleycheung/tsgame/docs/classes/OnRendererExitEvent.md

 # Class: OnRendererExitEvent

-Called when a new renderer object is added to the renderer
+Called when a new renderer object is removed from the renderer

 ## Hierarchy